Preventing Air and Water Pollution

 As a pharmaceutical company handling various chemical substances, the Daiichi Sankyo Group considers proper management of chemical substances as an important initiative and issue.
 To prevent air and water pollution, the group company plants outside of Japan, including Daiichi Sankyo Pharmaceutical (Shanghai), Daiichi Sankyo Europe (Germany), and Daiichi Sankyo Brasil Farmaceutica regularly monitor their emissions to ensure compliance with the laws and regulations of each country and region.
 In Japan, the Group has established voluntary control standards that are stricter than legal requirements and properly monitors the emissions at plants and research & development (R&D) centers in Group companies.

-Data for each fiscal year is based on the company structure at that time
+Data for each fiscal year is based on the company structure at that time.
+COD data is discharge wastewater into public waters.

 Preventing Soil and Groundwater Contamination and Countermeasures